H-1B Visa Stamping in India: Appointments, Process, Latest News

 H-1B Lottery Attorney CTA

-H-1B Visa Stamping Process in India: Step-by-Step
+What is the H-1B Visa Stamping Process in India?

 The H-1B visa stamping process in India is a multi-step procedure that requires careful attention to detail.
 This section provides an overview of the process involved, from the initial application to the actual stamping of the visa.

-3. Appointment Scheduling: The next step is to schedule two appointments – one for the biometric screening at a Visa Application Center (VAC) and another for the visa interview at the U.S. consulate or embassy.
+3. The next step is to schedule two appointments – one for the biometric screening at a Visa Application Center (VAC) and another for the visa interview at the U.S. consulate or embassy.
 See waiting times

-6. Document Verification: During the interview, the consulate officer will verify all the documents submitted.
+6. During the interview, the consulate officer will verify all the documents submitted.
 This includes the H-1B visa documentation requirements in India, such as proof of employment, educational certificates, and USCIS petition approval.

 H-1B Visa Stamping Process Flowchart